PTSD and Addiction Treatment

 Cognitive Behavioral Therapy (CBT)

 Cognitive behavioral therapy (CBT) involves helping patients change negative thinking patterns and negative behaviors related to their trauma and substance abuse.
 CBT can be very helpful for patients dealing with trauma and PTSD-related addiction.
-It encourages patients to re-evaluate their negative thinking patterns by helping them confront events, thoughts and feelings related to their trauma and change them into a more positive or neutral mindset.
+It encourages patients to re-evaluate their negative thinking patterns.
+CBT helps them confront events, thoughts and feelings related to their trauma and change them into a more positive or neutral mindset.

 EMDR (Eye Movement Desensitization and Reprocessing Therapy)